You can receive support to take 480 credits

 This rule applies even if you have repaid previous loans.
 If you have received support from public schemes in other countries, this period will also count towards how long you can receive support for.

-Nevertheless, if your studies have been delayed because you were ill, had children or because you have a disability, you may receive support to take more than 480 credits.
+Nevertheless, if your studies have been delayed because you were ill, had children or because the teaching environment or study situation is not adapted to your reduced functional ability, you may receive support to take more than 480 credits.

 You must be admitted to an approved education